DarienBrito/TDMorph/README.md

 For a list of all available methods for all the objects in TDMorph, please refer to the node documentation in the [help files](https://github.com/DarienBrito/TDMorph/blob/master/Help/).

 Please read carefully the instructions about architecture in the source code, so you create programs that adhere to the philosophy of TDMorph.
+This is important because it will be easier to mantain as TDMorph evolves.

 ### Patterns

 Since version 2, TDMorph comes with a "Patterns" library, which I wrote based on the homonimus library in the SuperCollider language.
 Patterns were conceived in the SuperCollider programming language as a "rich and concise score language for music".
 See: https://doc.sccode.org/Tutorials/A-Practical-Guide/

 The need for values generation in TouchDesigner moved me to embrace this idea and further create this library for the TDMorph toolkit and TouchDesigner in General.
-It is not a port of the original version per se, but more of a reverse engineering, using Python's great support for generators and lazy evaluation.
+It is not a port of the original SuperCollider version per se, but more of a reverse engineering, using Python's great support for generators and lazy evaluation.

 ## Bug reports